polius/meteornext-docs/docs/guides/deployments.md

             meteor.execute(query=self.queries['2'], args=(i['id'], i['name']), database=database)
 ```

-As you may think all this use case could have been reduced by executing a single query:
+As you may think, all this use case could have been reduced by executing a single query:

 ```sql
 INSERT INTO employees_test (id, name)